D35YNC/D35YNC.Notifications/README.md

 **Installation**

-1. Add folder "D35YNC.Notifications" to your project
+  * Add folder "D35YNC.Notifications" to your project
+  * Or
+  * NuGet: Install-Package D35YNC.Notifications -Version 1.2.0
 **Usage**

 NotifyController has 2 overloads of the Method ShowNotify(..)